 What Is the Payment Facilitator (PayFac) Model?

 As a business owner, you’re responsible for lots of tough decisions.
-And, one of the newer decisions that you’ll have to make when accepting payments is if you’re going to sign up with an aggregator, such as PayPal, or go through the rigorous process of applying for a merchant account.
+And, one of the newer decisions that you’ll have to make when accepting payments is if you’re going to sign up with an aggregator.
+Or, you could go through the rigorous process of applying for a merchant account.

-In other other words, are you going to stick with the traditional merchant account service provided by an independent sales organization (ISO) or embrace the newer, and more promising, sub-merchant account — which is also known as a payment facilitator.
+In other other words, you are either going to stick with the traditional merchant account service provided by an independent sales organization (ISO).
+Or, you will embrace the more promising sub-merchant account.
+This type of account is also known as a payment facilitator.

 What is a Payment Facilitator and the PayFac Model?

-A Payment Facilitator, PayFac for short, is simply a sub-merchant account for a merchant service provider in order to provide payment processing services to their own merchant clients.
+A Payment Facilitator, PayFac for short, is simply a sub-merchant account for a merchant service provider.
+It’s used to provide payment processing services to their own merchant clients.

 “A payments facilitator (or PayFac) allows anyone who wants to offer merchant services on a sub-merchant platform.
 Those sub-merchants then no longer have to get their own MID and can instead be boarded under the master MID of the PayFac who is sponsored by a bank,” Roy Banks, CEO of NMI, tells PYMNTS.com.